Battle of Párkány: Second stage of battle

 On October 8, 1683, Imperial reinforcements totaling 16,700 troops under Charles V, Duke of Lorraine joined the Polish army.
 After defeating the Polish cavalry, Kara Mehmed Pasha was sent 8,000 elite cavalrymen by Kara Mustafa Pasha.
 The troops of Imre Thököly were waiting for attack orders on the outskirts of Párkány.
 On October 9, 1683, the Imperial Army formed three lines.
 In the center of the lines were positioned 7,600 infantrymen under Ernst Rüdiger von Starhemberg.
 The Polish army was positioned on the wings.
 Sobieski led the right wing and Stanisław Jan Jabłonowski the left On the right side of the lines 4,500 German cavalry under Ludwig Wilhelm, Margrave of Baden-Baden were positioned.
 On the left side of the lines 4,500 cavalry were positioned under Johann von Dünewald.
-The Ottoman forces attacked the first line of the Imperial army unsuccessfully and were flanked by the Polish cavalry.
-The Ottoman forces were defeated and lost about 9,000 men during the battle.
+The battle began with the Ottoman right launching a fierce attack on the Imperial left who repelled them.
+Undeterred, the Ottomans moved reinforcements from their center to strengthen their right flank who launched a renewed 2nd attack that was again checked by the Holy League's left.

+Seeing the bulk of the Ottoman forces committed, Charles V ordered a general assault with his unengaged center and right.
+The Imperial center advanced then wheeled left and outflanked the Ottoman right wing, forcing it back.
+Meanwhile, the right wing composed of Polish hussars under the vengeful Sobieski charged forward, eager to avenge the previous day's humiliation and crashed through the Ottoman left flank.
+This signaled the collapse of the entire Ottoman lines as the Turks were routed from the battlefield.
+An abject slaughter began of the fleeing Turks as the Christian forces rode them down.
+Many fell into the Hron river and drowned.
+A force of Janissaries holding the gardens near Parkany were cut off and trapped.
+They attempted to escape across the pontoon bridges to Esztergom but the Christian forces brought up cannons to the river banks and fired on the fleeing Turks, collapsing the bridges, throwing hundreds into the water.
+Some 9,000 Turks were lost as compared to 1,000 for the Christian forces.